Our materiality assessment

 A key question for any company that seeks to advance sustainability is what this means in the context of its own business and industry: which topics are “material” to achieving this goal?

 In order to identify these material Sustainability Topics, we use both our internal risk expertise and ongoing dialogue with our stakeholders.

 Material insights from our internal risk expertise

-As a leading re/insurer, we act as ultimate risk taker in society, which requires us to have a very sound understanding of the risk landscape.
+As a leading re/insurer, we act as ultimate risk taker in society, which requires us to have a sound understanding of the risk landscape.
 This risk expertise embedded in our company and the deep understanding of re/insurance markets also give us a solid foundation to identify material sustainability issues.
-In many areas of our business, we have special teams, functions and processes to identify and address issues relevant to sustainable development.
+In many areas of our business, we have specific teams, functions and processes to identify and address issues relevant to sustainable development.

 Sustainability risks in our core business

 In our risk management, meanwhile, we have a process and the capabilities to identify risks we feel we should not re/insure, be it for environmental and human rights reasons, because they might lead to losses, or both.
 We conduct this analysis through our Sustainable Business Risk Framework and other tailor-made risk management tools.